 It’s a certainty you’ll pour over your blog topics list for hours – if not days – and that’s fine.
 Don’t stress, it’s natural.
-It’s a vital decision which will make your blog a powerhouse.
+It’s a vital decision that will make your blog a powerhouse.
 Tough decisions require careful consideration, and there’s some discomfort involved.

 No matter what, the topic you choose should be one you can write about with confidence and authority.

 The #1 Thing to Know About Choosing Blog Topics

 Confidence and authority on the subject of your blog is just part of the equation.
 We’re going to assume you’re here to learn about how to make money blogging.